 If you are interested in turning your internship into a job offer, it’s important to know exactly what employers look for when hiring new full-time employees.
-In addition to relevant skills, employers seek employees who have personal values, characteristics and personality traits that spell success.
+In addition to relevant skills, employers seek employees who have personal values, characteristics, and personality traits that spell success.

-Good personal values are what makes the foundation for a good employee.
+Good personal values are what make the foundation for a good employee.
 Internships are an excellent time to show employers that you have the personal traits they value in their employees.
 Do not make the mistake of missing an opportunity to show your supervisors at your internship that you have what it takes to be successful on the job, as well as possessing the personal characteristics they value.

 An internship is an opportunity to learn the skills and behaviors along with the work values that are required to be successful in the workplace.